codacy/pulse-user-docs/USER-GUIDE.md

 **We advise to only use this method of pushing events if the others are not possible.**
 If you require to push events in this way, please contact us first so we can configure it with you.

-This might be usefull for sending data from providers that only support webhooks.
+This might be useful for sending data from providers that only support webhooks.
-You can setup you provider to send a webhook to the following URL:
+You can set up your provider to send a webhook to the following URL:

 `https://ingestion.acceleratedevops.net/v1/ingestion/<provider>?api_key=<API-KEY>`